evmos/evmos/x/incentives/spec/02_state.md

 An allocation meter stores the sum of all registered incentives’ allocations for a given denomination and is used to limit the amount of registered incentives.

-Say, there are several incentives that have registered an allocation for the $EVMOS coin and the allocation meter for $EVMOS is at 97%.
-Then a new incentve proposal can only include an $EVMOS allocation at up to 3%, claiming the last remaining allocation capcaity from the $EVMOS rewards in the inflation pool.
+Say, there are several incentives that have registered an allocation for the $EVO coin and the allocation meter for $EVO is at 97%.
+Then a new incentve proposal can only include an $EVO allocation at up to 3%, claiming the last remaining allocation capcaity from the $EVO rewards in the inflation pool.

 ## Genesis State